What Is Juice Jacking?

 Data Theft Juice Jacking

-Data theft juice jacking occurs when hackers exploit public USB charging stations to siphon off personal information from connected devices.
+Data theft occurs when hackers exploit public USB charging stations to siphon off personal information from connected devices.
 This type of attack can lead to the unauthorized access of sensitive data such as passwords, emails, and financial information, putting users at significant risk of identity theft.

 → Related: 5 Common Types of Identity Theft